Why It Exists

 Pros of Spark

-- In-memory processing for iterative workloads
+- In-memory processing makes iterative workloads dramatically faster than MapReduce ever was

 Cons of Spark